 - Particle Matter (PM2.5 and PM10)

-PPACG works to ensure that the region remains “in attainment” for all air quality pollutants, including carbon monoxide, ozone, particulate matter, nitrogen dioxide, sulfur dioxide and lead.
-Setting goals and developing plans to improve air quality as well as monitoring compliance with state and federal regulations are an integral part of this process.
-PPACG also reviews any legal or regulatory changes to evaluate potential impacts to the region.
+PPACG works to ensure that the region stays in compliance (referred to as “attainment”) for these six pollutants by developing plans to improve air quality and monitoring compliance with state and federal regulations.
+PPACG reviews any legal or regulatory changes to evaluate potential impacts to the region.